Successful college financial planning benefits parent and child alike

 Certified Financial Planners™ are trained to think in terms of the larger financial picture.
 What are the client’s goals?
 What actions will maximize the ability of the client to achieve those goals?

-Too many parents (and even many college financial planners) take a short term tactical approach to paying for college rather than the more appropriate strategic approach which considers the impact of college decisions on more important long term goals.
+We believe that too many parents (and even many college financial planners) take a short term tactical approach to paying for college rather than the more appropriate strategic approach which considers the impact of college decisions on more important long term goals.

 For instance, many students hope to live independently after graduation, maybe start a family, or buy a home.
 Parents may be anticipating retirement, and so may place a high value on financial security and freedom from debt.
 By understanding the long term goals and priorities we can better help our clients and their children analyze how various college financial strategies may either help or hinder each of them from achieving those goals.